 Horseguards Parade is a ceremonial parade ground and one of the largest open spaces in London.

 Two mounted cavalry troopers of The King’s Lifeguard are posted outside from 10 am to 4 pm daily.
-You are welcome to take photos, but make sure you maintain a respectable distance.
+You are welcome to take photos, but they appreciate it if you keep a respectful distance.

 After Horse Guards Parade, we highly recommend Churchill War Rooms, the underground operation centre used by Winston Churchill to direct the Second World War.